mmm111mmm/RockLobster/README.md

 RockLobster
 ===========

-A simple static Blog generator for Git hosted Markdown (plus metadata) files.
+A simple static Blog generator for Git-hosted Markdown (plus metadata) files.

 		tags: random, story
 		title: And here's a story about... being free